How to File a Police Report in Las Vegas

 Why file a police report after a motor vehicle accident?

-You should always file a police report after a car accident — even if it was a minor fender bender.
-It’s crucial to have a record of what happened, what may have caused the accident, who was involved, and documentation of any injuries or damages.
-If you decide you want to take legal action and seek compensation for your losses, the police report will play a crucial role in your case.
+You should always file a police report after a car accident — even for a minor fender bender.
+It’s crucial to record what happened, what may have caused the accident, who was involved, and documentation of any injuries or damages.
+If you decide to take legal action and seek compensation for your losses, the police report will play a crucial role in your case.

 What information do I need to complete a police report?